 About two or three times a year I get contacted by people who are working on things relating to the German or Japanese wartime nuclear programs.
 The appeal is obvious: there is a built-in audience for this kind of thing, and there are still areas of uncertainty with regards to these programs.
 I have written on here in the past on a few of the questions I’ve stumbled into with regards to the German program, for example.
 We don’t know everything about these programs, and there are reasons to think that there is still more to learn.
 So I’m always willing to engage with people on these questions.

 Some of the stuff strikes me as improbable or a little crack-pot-ish; some of it seems plausible and interesting.
-I’m a firm believer in the idea that sometimes non-academic historians stumble onto interesting things and interesting questions, and I don’t discriminate unless people show themselves to be going down truly untenable paths (like that small segment of the Internet who believes that all nuclear weapons are a hoax, which is just a truly silly “theory”).3 I will hear just about anyone out, and tell them what I find plausible or implausible about their ideas.
+I’m a firm believer in the idea that sometimes non-academic historians stumble onto interesting things and interesting questions (John Coster-Mullen is a great example of this), and I don’t discriminate unless people show themselves to be going down truly untenable paths (like that small segment of the Internet who believes that all nuclear weapons are a hoax, which is just a truly silly “theory”).3 I will hear just about anyone out, and tell them what I find plausible or implausible about their ideas.
 I am a skeptical person — big claims need big evidence.
 But I do believe there is still a lot “out there” to be found on these topics, and maybe more than a few surprises yet.

 The German nuclear program seems to attract a lot of “theorizing” in particular, ranging from the “they got further in it than most people think” (which is an easy argument to make since most people don’t know much about the German program at all) to the absurd extremes of “they made an atomic bomb and the only way the Americans got one themselves was by stealing it” (conspiracy country).